 - Because EEs rarely occur in nature this affects the way they are digested and absorbed in the body.

 - The EE oils are 50 times more resistant to lipase.

 Therefore, an enzyme that digests fat and a study showed they stopped being broken down after 10 minutes and could not continue to be absorbed.
 The study showed TG oil was continuously broken down and absorbed.

 - Natural TG fish oil results in 50 % more absorption comparison to EE oils.

 - Omega-3 fatty acids in the form of EEs are much less stable than those in the natural TG form and readily oxidize.

 - After a ten-week oxidation period, the EE DHA oil decayed 33 % more rapidly

 - The TG form offers greater stability to the fatty acids and prevents breakdown and oxidation.
 Oxidized fats lead to inflammation and plaque formation the very thing you want to avoid by taking the fish oil.

 To determine if your fish oil is a good quality

-Buying the less expensive product may save you 30%, however is it worth it to get 30% less shelf life, 50% less absorption, and a less stable product with less active ingredient and reduced capability of obtaining the nutrition benefits for which you are taking it?
+Buying the less expensive product may save you 30%.
+However is it worth it to get 30% less shelf life?
+50% less absorption?
+In addition, a less stable product with less active ingredient and reduced capability of obtaining the nutrition benefits for which you are taking it?